Glacier Lagoons in Iceland

 Photo from Petr Kraumann, Wiki Creative Commons.
 No edits made.

-Hvítárvatn is the largest and most beautiful glacier lagoon off of Langjökull, the second largest glacier in Europe.
-Covering 30 square kilometres, it is up to 84 metres deep, and the sixth largest lake in Iceland.
-It can be found in the Highlands and is accessible in summer in a four-wheel-drive via the Kjölur Highland Route, or F35.
+Hvitarvatn is the largest and most beautiful glacier lagoon off of Langjökull, the second-largest glacier in Europe.
+Covering 11.5 square miles (30 square kilometers), it is up to 275 feet (84 meters) deep and is the sixth-largest lake in Iceland.
+It can be found in the Highlands and is accessible in summer in a four-wheel drive via the Kjolur Highland Route, or F35.

-Hvítárvatn is the source of the glacial river Hvítá, which runs through south Iceland.
-This river is perhaps the most visited in the country, due to the fact that it contains Gullfoss waterfall, one of the three points of the Golden Circle.
-In summer, it is also the most popular river for rafting, due to its gentle rapids and dramatic surroundings.
-Unlike ‘the Beast of the East’, rafting on the Hvítá river can be done by those without experience and is fun for the whole family.
+Hvitarvatn is the source of the glacial river Hvita, which runs through south Iceland.
+This river is perhaps the most visited in the country due to the fact that it contains Gullfoss waterfall, one of the three points of the Golden Circle.
+In summer, it is also the most popular river for rafting due to its gentle rapids and dramatic surroundings.
+Unlike the Beast of the East, rafting on the Hvita river without experience, and is fun for the whole family.

 Kaldalon Glacier Lagoon